-- a.
-Assists the President and the SecDef in providing strategic direction and guidance of the Military Services in accordance with Section 153 of Title 10, U.S.C. - b.
-As Global Integrator, reviews CCMD campaign and contingency plans and provides advice on global integration of space capabilities to the combatant commanders (CCDRs). - c.
-Advises the SecDef on allocation and transfer of space forces among all CCMDs to address trans-regional, all-domain, multifunctional threats. - d.
+a.
+Assists the President and the SecDef in providing strategic direction and guidance of the Military Services in accordance with Section 153 of Title 10, U.S.C.

+b.
+As Global Integrator, reviews CCMD campaign and contingency plans and provides advice on global integration of space capabilities to the Combatant Commanders (CCDRs).

+c.
+Advises the SecDef on allocation and transfer of space forces among all CCMDs to address trans-regional, all-domain, multifunctional threats.

+d.
 Assesses joint military space capabilities to meet applicable requirements in the National Defense Strategy and the National Military Strategy by identifying, approving, and prioritizing gaps in such capabilities.

-- e.
-Reviews and validates whether space capabilities proposed by the Military Services, the Defense Agencies, and other DoD entities satisfy a gap in joint military capabilities. - f.
-Establishes and approves joint performance requirements that: - (1) Ensure interoperability, where appropriate, between and among joint military space capabilities, allies, and partners. - (2) Are necessary to fulfill space capability gaps of more than one Military Service, Defense Agency, or other DoD entity. - g.
-Reviews performance requirements for any existing, or proposed, space capability that the CJCS determines as needed. - h.
-Identifies new joint military space capabilities based on advances in technology and concepts of operation. - i.
-In conjunction with Commander, USSPACECOM, and other CCDRs as required, coordinates space matters with appropriate PSAs, capability portfolio managers, and others, as needed, to promote integration of space activities across the DoD and to ensure consistency with DoD and national space policies. - j.
-Incorporates relevant space policy guidance in the Joint Capabilities Integration and Development System. - k.
+e.
+Reviews and validates whether space capabilities proposed by the Military Services, the Defense Agencies, and other DoD entities satisfy a gap in joint military capabilities.

+f.
+Establishes and approves joint performance requirements that:

+(1) Ensure interoperability among joint, allied, and partner military space capabilities, where appropriate.

+(2) Are necessary to fulfill space capability gaps of more than one Military Service, Defense Agency, or other DoD entity.

+g.
+Reviews performance requirements for any existing, or proposed, space capability that the CJCS determines as needed.

+h.
+Identifies new joint military space capabilities based on advances in technology and concepts of operation.

+i.
+In conjunction with Commander, USSPACECOM, and other CCDRs as required, coordinates space matters with appropriate PSAs, capability portfolio managers, and others, as needed, to promote integration of space activities across the DoD and to ensure consistency with DoD and national space policies.

+j.
+Incorporates relevant space policy guidance in the Joint Capabilities Integration and Development System.

+k.
 In coordination with the CCDRs and the Secretaries of the Military Departments, ensures space-related objectives are incorporated in joint force training.

-2.16.
+2.17.
 CCDRS.

-The CCDRs.
+The CCDRs:

+a.
+Coordinate with Commander, USSPACECOM, for terrestrial and space-based activities that operate in, from, and to space to synchronize and deconflict the impact of operations with effects in the USSPACECOM area of responsibility.

-- a.
-Plan and implement space-related activities that support national security objectives and policies established by the President, in accordance with DoD policy. - b.
-Ensure space-related activities are considered and integrated when performing functions assigned in the Unified Command Plan. - c.
-Provide baseline space capability needs and prioritized CCDR space-based mission needs and effects, based on operational and contingency plans, to ensure effective advocacy for space forces. - d.
-Plan for employment of space capabilities within their areas of responsibility and integrate space capabilities and applications into: - (1) Training. - (2) Exercises.
+b.
+Ensure space-related activities are considered and integrated when performing functions assigned in the Unified Command Plan.

+c.
+Provide baseline space capability needs and prioritized CCDR space-based mission needs and effects, based on operational and contingency plans, to ensure effective advocacy for space forces.

+d.
+Plan for employment of space capabilities within their areas of responsibility and integrate space capabilities and applications into:

+- (1) Training.

+- (2) Exercises.

 - (3) War games.

 - (4) Experiments.

 - (5) Contingency plans.

 - (6) Operational plans.

 - (7) Military operations.

+- (8) Security cooperation.

-- e.
+e.
 Develop and exercise operational concepts as well as tactics, techniques, and procedures to continue operations and achieve assigned national security objectives in an environment in which space capabilities have been degraded or denied.

-- f.
-Plan for, and provide force protection for space forces assigned, deployed, and operating in their area of responsibility, in accordance with the Joint Strategic Campaign Plan.
+f.
+Plan for, and provide force protection for space forces assigned, deployed, or operating in their area of responsibility, in accordance with the Joint Strategic Campaign Plan.

-2.17.
+2.18.
 COMMANDER, USSPACECOM.

-In addition to the responsibilities in Paragraph 2.16., the Commander, USSPACECOM:
+In addition to the responsibilities in Paragraph 2.17., the Commander, USSPACECOM: